keelanfh/keelanfh.com/index.md

-# Keelan Fadden-Hopper

 Hi.

-I'm a product manager and I work on digital public services at Essex County Council.
+I'm Keelan, I'm a product manager and I work on digital public services at Essex County Council.

 In the past, I worked on transport services at Transport for West Midlands.